sourcegraph/handbook/content/engineering/web/index.md

 At the beginning of each iteration, the engineering manager will:

 - Schedule the retrospective meeting
-- Set up a Slack reminder three days before the retrospective meeting, asking teammates to write their discussion topics in the retrospective document
+- Set up a Slack reminder three days before the retrospective meeting, asking teammates to write their discussion topics [in our retrospectives document](https://docs.google.com/document/d/1YW45Dksk0vIn7drhatwLyo6YbMMkS-naHcuShUi1OOw/edit#heading=h.dxt1jy5hsf1d)

-The meeting notes for all past web team retrospectives can be found [here](https://docs.google.com/document/d/1YW45Dksk0vIn7drhatwLyo6YbMMkS-naHcuShUi1OOw/edit#heading=h.dxt1jy5hsf1d).

-We do monthly backlog triages together, where we go through the issues in the "To do" column of our [Project board](https://github.com/orgs/sourcegraph/projects/45) and decide which issues we should work on soon by moving them to the "Next" column.
+We do regular backlog triages together, where we go through [the issues in our backlog](https://github.com/sourcegraph/sourcegraph/issues?q=is%3Aissue+is%3Aopen+label%3Ateam%2Fweb).
+This helps us resurface older issues, create shared awareness for existing deficiencies among everyone on our team and ensures no-longer-applicable issues are closed.
 To manage the load for these triages, a triage may have a specific theme, like "debt" or "performance".
-This helps us resurface older issues, create shared awareness for existing deficiencies among everyone working on the web codebase and ensure all issues have estimates.

 ## Team syncs